davidtheclark/focus-group/README.md

 If focus is not within the group, does nothing.

 Returns the index of the newly focused member.

-## Keyboard Interactions

-When focus is inside the focus-group, the following things should happen:

-- If you press one of your `forwardArrows` (the down arrow by default), focus moves from the currently focused member to the next member in the group (or wraps back to the front, according to the `wrap` option).
-- If you press one of your `backArrows` (the up arrow by default), focus moves from the currently focused member to the previous member in the group (or wraps around to the back, according to the `wrap` option).
-- If you press a letter key, string searching begins (see below!).

-### String searching

-If the option `stringSearch` is `true` and focus is within the group, the following things happen:

-- When you start typing, focus moves to the first member whose registered text begins with whatever you've been typing.
-- As long as each keystroke occurs within `stringSearchDelay`, the search string will extend (e.g. `f` -> `fa` -> `far` -> `farm`) and focus will move accordingly.
-- If no text matches the search string, focus will not move.
-- After you have not typed any letters for `stringSearchDelay`, the search string resets and you can start over (e.g. you type `fa` then wait and type `go` to match `gorge`).

-This all mimics the native `<select>` behavior.

 Note that like the native `<select>`, typing only matches the *beginning of words*.
 So you can't focus `David Clark` by typing `Clark`.